rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

     "sum": "sum"
 }

-# Apply to all vector magnitude features + roll, pitch and yaw
+# Apply stats to all vector magnitude features + roll, pitch and yaw
 candidate_cols = [
     col for col in df.columns
     if any(key in col for key in ["roll", "pitch", "yaw", "_mag"])